Running Hippius Blockchain Node

 After completing the hotkey registration, return here to continue with the miner setup.

-After setting up your blockchain node and IPFS, you must set up and run the Arion Miner to actually perform storage mining operations and earn rewards.
+After setting up your blockchain node, you must set up and run the Arion Miner to actually perform storage mining operations and earn rewards.

-The blockchain node and IPFS are prerequisites that run in the background.
+The blockchain node is a prerequisite that runs in the background.
 The Arion Miner is the actual mining software that:

 - Connects to the validator via P2P